Plant Nurseries and Business Centres in Kent and Staffordshire

 At East Northdown Farm & Gardens, our Kent plant nursery, we specialise in coping with the problems of growing plants in chalky, coastal conditions and are always happy to give advice and select plants for a particular situation.

 The adjoining East Northdown Farm Business Centre has provided premises for a growing number of over 20 local small businesses, community groups, charities of all types, serving the local community, for the past 20 years, in the tranquil garden and farmyard setting.

-Our farmshop and tearoom-“Taddy’s Barn”, serves coffees, teas and light lunches to customers and visitors to nurseries and gardens , and is a popular meeting place for local clubs and groups.
-“Sackett’s Barn” is also available to hire as an art studio / gallery and for daytime meetings, lectures etc.- just a short distance from Margate’s developing art scene.
-These facilities have both been run by a local community group for the last few years who are now moving to new premises, but is re-opening on the 7th September by Carol Lechev, our prize winning beekeeper who already runs “Botany Bay Bee Farm”.
+Our farmshop and tearoom-“Taddy’s Barn”, serves coffees, teas and light lunches to customers and visitors to nurseries and gardens , and is a popular meeting place for local clubs and groups, just a short distance from Maragate’s developing art scene.
+These facilities are run by Carol Lechev, our prize winning beekeeper who runs “Botany Bay Bee Farm”.

 Our second plant nursery, Mucklestone Nurseries & Woodland Gardens, in Staffordshire, specialises in Woodland and Meadow plants. i.e. those plants better suited to the cooler, wetter, more acidic conditions prevalent in the north and west of Britain, such as perennials, ferns, bamboos and Rhododendrons.

 As well as providing premises for a range of rural enterprises-on the farm, nursery and woodlands , Mucklestone Business Centre, now also provides premises for an increasing number local small businesses.
 Approval has now also been given for a further range of barns in a wonderful setting of rolling species rich parkland, which are being upgraded to individuals requirements as required, – can we help you?